This site is optimized for Firefox.

 A central performance test is where males from different herds are brought to one central location to record performance.
 In a central performance test, observed differences between rams are more likely due to genetic differences, which will be passed onto the next generation of offspring, rather than environmental differences which will not be passed on.
 A central performance test is an ideal place to purchase a ram that will be used to sire market lambs.
 Maternal traits are much more difficult to assess and require years of performance record keeping.

 EBV is the acronym for Expected Breeding Value.
 An EBV is an estimate of the genetic value of an animal that will be passed onto its progeny.
-For example, if a ram has an EBV of +2 lbs. for weaning weight, this means that his offspring will be 2 lbs. (on-average) heavier than the average of the breed.
-EPD's are calculated for various growth, maternal, fitness, fleece, and carcass traits.
+For example, if a lamb's parents have EBVs of +2 lbs. for weaning weight, this means the lamb will be 2 lbs. (on-average) heavier than the average of the breed.
+EBV's are calculated for various growth, maternal, fitness, fleece, and carcass traits.
 They are the only way to make accurate across-flock comparisons.

 In the United States, EBV's are available through the National Sheep Improvement Program (NSIP).
 Data is processed by Australia's LambPlan.
 New Zealand, Canada, and the United Kingdom have similar performance-testing and sire referencing schemes.